rchain/rchain/docs/rholang/rholangtut.md

 ## Conclusion

-RChain is a language designed for use on a blockchain, but we have not mentioned anything about nodes, namespaces, wallets, Rev and phlogiston, network structure, or Casper.
+Rholang is a language designed for use on a blockchain, but we have not mentioned anything about nodes, namespaces, wallets, Rev and phlogiston, network structure, or Casper.
 A forthcoming document will address all these issues and more.

 We hope that the foregoing examples spark a desire to write more code and demonstrate the ease of expressing concurrent designs.